 - Annual Pass - $55/year | $0.01/min. to ride

-Note: Eligible Niagara Falls residents can redeem a $1 annual pass by registering at the Reddy Bikeshare kiosk inside City Hall, anytime Monday-Friday, 8am – 5pm.
+Special offer for Niagara Falls residents: Redeem a $1 annual pass by registering at the Reddy Bikeshare kiosk inside the Niagara Falls Amtrak Station.

 Reserve a bike through the app or simply pick one once at a Reddy rack.
 Check to be sure your phone’s GPS is enabled to find bikes available nearby.
 You will be given an account number and prompted to create a 4-digit PIN to which you will enter on the bike’s keypad.
 This will release the u-bar lock so you can be on your way!